mbifulco/mbifulco/README.md

 ## About me

 I'm Mike Bifulco.
-I'm a technologist, a designer, and a creator of things, working as a Developer Advocate at Google.
+I'm a technologist, a designer, and a creator of things, working as a Developer Advocate at Stripe.
+This is my personal profile.
+You can find my Stripe-related GitHub over at [@mikeb-stripe](https://github.com/mikeb-stripe).

 I started this as a place to put together my thoughts on things that I think deserve a bigger voice than twitter or GitHub.